Business is good, why rock the boat?

 Five years prior, I traveled solo through Asia and found a special place called Gokarna in the Indian state of Karnataka.
 Another visit ensued second time round and with the addition of the letter ‘r’, Karnatarka was born.
 The alias to my business as a freelance graphic designer.
 It remained the company name before changing to ikon in 2014.

-Lesson learnt.
-It’s nice to have a company name that is special to you personally but if people have trouble saying it or spelling it, it’s time for a change.
+Lesson learnt with brand naming.
+It’s nice to have a name that is special to you personally but if people have trouble saying it or spelling it, it’s time for a change.

 In my head the name was phonetic – ‘Karna’ followed by ‘Tarka’ seemed easy to say broken in two syllables but it was far from true in reality.
 A lot of people commented on the unique nature of the name and wanted to understand the reason behind it but when you heard the ridiculous pronunciations down the phone, it quickly became obvious I had dropped the ball.